openlawteam/tribute-contracts/docs/core/DaoRegistry.md

+## DaoRegistry.sol

 ## Description and scope

 The DAO Registry is the identity of the DAO.
-This is the contract address that is passed to every adapter.
+This is the contract address that is every adapter usually interacts with.

 The scope of the registry is to manage the following:

-- The adapter registry - which adapter is being used by this DAO and which access it has
+- The adapter registry - which adapter is being used by this DAO and which access it has to the DAO state.
-- The extension registry - which extension is part of the DAO and the adapter's access to it
+- The extension registry - which extension is part of the DAO and the adapter's access to it.
-- Members registry - whether members exist, their delegate key and their flags
+- Members registry - whether members exist, their delegate key and their access flags.

 Each non-constant function in the DAO has an access control modifier linked to it, to make sure the caller has the right to call it.

+The DaoRegisrty.sol contract tracks the state of the DAO for 1) Adapter and Extension access, 2) State of Proposals, 3) Membership status.
+For an Adapater to be used it must be registered to DaoRegistry.sol.

+## Enums

+### DAO State

+`enum DaoState {CREATION, READY}` CREATION = the DAO has been deployed via `initializeDao`, but is not ready to be used.
+READY = the function `finalizeDao` has been called and is now ready to be used.
+Once the DaoState = `READY` then the only way to add additional Adapters is to via the proposal process.

+### Access Flags

+`enum MemberFlag {EXISTS, JAILED}` = `EXISTS` is true if a member or a proposal exists. `JAILED` is true if a member has been jailed by the DAO.
+A member will then not be able to particpate in DAO.

+` enum ProposalFlag {EXISTS, SPONSORED, PROCESSED}` = `EXISTS` true if a proposal has been been submitted. `SPONSORED` is true if a Submitted proposal has been Sponsored by an existing Member.

+`enum AclFlag { ADD_ADAPTER, REMOVE_ADAPTER, JAIL_MEMBER, UNJAIL_MEMBER, SUBMIT_PROPOSAL, SPONSOR_PROPOSAL, PROCESS_PROPOSAL, UPDATE_DELEGATE_KEY, SET_CONFIGURATION, ADD_EXTENSION, REMOVE_EXTENSION, NEW_MEMBER }`

+- `ADD_ADAPTER` - if true, the caller adapter has access to add new adapters to the DAO, function `dao.addAdapter`.
+- `REMOVE_ADAPTER` - if true, the caller adapter access to remove other adapters from the DAO, function `dao.removeAdapter`.
+- `JAIL_MEMBER` - if true, the caller adapter is allowed to jail a member of the DAO, function `dao.jailMember`.
+- `UNJAIL_MEMBER` - if true, the caller adapter is allowed to unjail a member of the DAO, function `dao.unjailMember`.
+- `SUBMIT_PROPOSAL` - if true, the caller adapter is allowed to submit/create proposals in the DAO, function `dao.submitProposal`.
+- `SPONSOR_PROPOSAL` - if true, the caller adapter is allowed to sponsor an existing proposal in the DAO, function `dao.sponsorProposal`.
+- `PROCESS_PROPOSAL` - if true, the caller adapter has the right to process a DAO proposal, function `dao.processProposal`.
+- `UPDATE_DELEGATE_KEY` - if true, the caller adapter has the access to update the member's delegated key in the DAO, function `dao.updateDelegatedKey`.
+- `SET_CONFIGURATION` - if true, the caller adapter is allowed to store custom configurations as key/value in the DAO, function `dao.setConfiguration`.
+- `ADD_EXTENSION` - if true, the caller adapter is allowed to add new Extensions to the DAO, function `dao.addExtension`.
+- `REMOVE_EXTENSION` - if true, the caller adapter is allowed to remove Extensions from the DAO, function `dao.removeExtension`.
+- `NEW_MEMBER` - if true, the caller adapter has access to register new members in the DAO, function `dao.potentialNewMember`.

+## Events

+    Events for Proposals - The proposal order follows Moloch v2, in 1) a proposal is submitted, 2) then it sponsored by a member, and 3) after a proposal is voted on, it can finally be processed.

+    `event SubmittedProposal(bytes32 proposalId, uint256 flags);`
+    `event SponsoredProposal(bytes32 proposalId, uint256 flags);`
+    `event ProcessedProposal(bytes32 proposalId, uint256 flags);`

+    Events for Adding and Removing Adapters
+    `event AdapterAdded(bytes32 adapterId,address adapterAddress,uint256 flags);`
+    `event AdapterRemoved(bytes32 adapterId);`

+    Events for Members
+    `event UpdateDelegateKey(address memberAddress, address newDelegateKey);`
+    `event MemberJailed(address memberAddr);`
+    `event MemberUnjailed(address memberAddr);`

+    Configuration Events
+    `event ConfigurationUpdated(bytes32 key, uint256 value);`
+    `event AddressConfigurationUpdated(bytes32 key, address value);`

+## Structs

+`struct Proposal` the structure to track all the proposals in the DAO and their state (EXISTS, SPONSORED, PROCESSED).

+`struct Member` the structure to track all the members in the DAO and their state (EXISTS, JAILED).

+`struct Checkpoint` Laoland makes use of the off-chain voting mechanism Snapshot.
+The `Checkpoint` struct assists with verifying the optimistic voting and proposal mechanisms at various blocktimes.
+See, https://github.com/snapshot-labs.

+`struct DelegateCheckpoint` A checkpoint for marking number of votes from a given block.

+`struct AdapterEntry` When an Adapter is added to `DaoRegistry` via the function `addAdapter`, a bytes32 `id` and a uint256 `acl` are parameters assigned to the Adapter for use in identifying the Adapter.

+`struct ExtensionEntry` When an Extension is added to `DaoRegistry` via `addExtenstion` a bytes32 `id` and a uint256 `acl` are parameters assigned to the Extension for use in identifying the Extension.

-## Registry state
+## Registry state & Public Variables

 ### mapping(address => Member) public members